PDLT-University-of-York/test-split-site/docs/other-tools/padlet.md

     </figcaption>Padlet reworked as an Ultra Discussion</figcaption>
     </figure>

 ???
-Abstract "Alternative tool: Google Docs (for non-Ultra VLE use)"
+Abstract "Alternative tool: Google Docs (for other uses)"

     - A [Google Doc](https://subjectguides.york.ac.uk/google/core-apps) can be used for Q&As.
-It's technically possible to use it for discussions, but this would get messy quickly so this use isn't advised.
     - Shareable across the University or more widely, so suitable for non-module use where there is not an Ultra VLE site.
 All users with access can post and view contributions.
     - Allows text contributions, images and some other content types.
+Note that other users can delete content (although this can be restored).
     - Contributors are not explicitly identified, but use is not technically anonymous.
+Content is immediately visible to all users with access.
     - It's not possible to receive notifications when questions are posted.

     **Reworking the example Padlet**